-You can see an example of the grid pattern selected in the right-hand side of the dialog box in red.
+Type.
+Figure 3.2 shows the dialog box for making input selections.
+You can see an example of the grid pattern selected in red to the right of the Grid Type options.
 You may specify Random Start or a fixed start for the initial grid point using the check box next to Random Start.
 Choosing Random Start will generate a new random starting location for the first grid location each time the Apply button is pushed.
 Once all selections have been made, press Apply.